JohnMalmsteen/python-countdown-cheatbot/README.md

 Should there not be a nine letter anagram in the dictionary for our random letters then it is required to try and find an 8 letter anagram and failing that, 7 and so on and so forth.

 Since these substrings are to be sorted it is only required that the combinations of the letters be produced.
-For any given 9 letter string given the maximum number of combinations that must be checked against the dictionary is C(9, 9) + C(9, 8) + C(9, 7) + C(9, 6) + C(9, 5) + C(9, 4) = 381 although it is rare that an anagram isn't found at length 6.
+For any given 9 letter string given the maximum number of combinations that must be checked against the dictionary is C(9, 9) + C(9, 8) + C(9, 7) + C(9, 6) + C(9, 5) + C(9, 4) = 381 although it is rare that an anagram isn't found before length 6 and 252 of these combinations are at lengths 4 and 5.
 Since we are looking for the largest anagram it obviously makes sense to start from the longest combination and work down.

 To produce these combinations I used [itertools.combinations(iterable, r)](https://docs.python.org/2/library/itertools.html#itertools.combinations)